textcreationpartnership/A02788/README.md

 ##Content Summary##

 #####Front#####
-The epistle exhortatorye of an Englyshe Christyane vnto his derelye beloued co[n]treye of Englande a

 #####Body#####

-The epistle exhortatorye of an Englyshe Christyane vnto his derelye beloued co[n]treye of Englande a
+1. ☞ The epistle exhortatorye of an Englishe Christiane vnto his derelye beloued contreye of Englande against the pompouse popyshe Bysshoppes therof / as yet the true members of theyr fylthye father the great Antichrist of Rome.

+1. ☞ An appendyce Iorned to the foreseyd Episile.

 #####Back#####

-The epistle exhortatorye of an Englyshe Christyane vnto his derelye beloued co[n]treye of Englande a **Types of content**
+1. A brefe table.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!